Updated October 2017

 , and metal frame stays like the Deuter Compact EXP 12

 For lighter weights, a pack without any real frame construction provides excellent comfort but suffers as you add weight.
-The more substantial the frame, the better the pack will manipulate increased gear weight.
+The more substantial the frame, the better the competitor will handle increased gear weight.
 Not surprisingly, the Deuter Compact EXP 12

 and the Platypus Duthie A.M.
 10

-handled the heaviest pack loads with the greatest ease.
+dealt with the heaviest pack loads with the greatest of ease.

 Testing the breathability and overall comfort on the uphill.
 The EXP earned 9s for comfort and storage space, making it a top choice for all sorts of activities.

-We also tested our packs for breathability as this can affect your comfort quite a bit
+We also tested our packs for breathability as this affects your comfort quite a bit

 think sweat-saturated back on a chilly and windy day

 brrr!
-Our two test contenders that provided the greatest ventilation were the wire framed Osprey Syncro 10
+Our two test contenders that provided the most exceptional ventilation were the wire framed Osprey Syncro 10

 and the Platypus Duthie A.M.
 10

 .
-This is accomplished by keeping the pack body away from your back by the wire frame and a highly breathable mesh back panel.
+This high level of breathability is accomplished by keeping the pack body away from your back using a suspension wire frame and a highly breathable mesh back panel.

 The tensioned mesh frame of the Syncro keeps your back well ventilated, adding to the comfort levels.

 Another consideration when it comes to comfort is the shoulder strap construction.
 A good portion of the pack's weight rides on your shoulders, especially for models with no waist belt or a skinny webbing belt.
-We found that shoulder straps with a more anatomic cut were more comfortable.
-Not surprisingly, the higher-priced packs in our lineup tended to have this feature and were more comfortable.
+We found that shoulder straps with a more anatomic cut were more comfortable; not surprisingly, the higher-priced packs in our lineup tended to have this feature and were more comfortable.
+The Osprey Talon 6

 Some hydration pack users prefer a more substantial waist belt like the Deuter Compact EXP 12